Research Snapshot

 Thesis

 Cotton is breaking higher again, rising 3.28% to $79.32 and pressing above the prior 52-week high area near $79.09.
 This is not just a softs-market chart move.
-It is a textile-margin and apparel-supply-chain signal.
+It is a textile-margin and apparel-supply-chain indicator.

 Reuters reported that the Iran conflict has created a relative opening for an Indian cotton yarn hub amid broader trade and shipping disruption.
 That kind of headline matters because cotton does not need a pure crop shock to reprice.
 Textile routing, yarn demand, and regional supply-chain substitution can all change the marginal bid.